tinko26/ao/docs/api/src/ao_sys/ao_alloc_1.h.md

 ## `AO_ALLOC_ALLOCATED`
 ## `AO_ALLOC_ALLOCATED_MAX`

-Keep track of the current and maximum number of allocated bytes, respectively.
-If this configuration option is enabled, then the respective data is gathered both globally and for each pool.

 ```c
 #define AO_ALLOC_ALLOCATED     (false)
 #define AO_ALLOC_ALLOCATED_MAX (false)
 ```

+Defines whether to keep track of the current and maximum number of allocated bytes, respectively.
+If this configuration option is enabled, then the respective data is gathered both globally and for each pool.

 ## `AO_ALLOC_FREE`
 ## `AO_ALLOC_FREE_MIN`

-Keep track of the current and minimum number of free bytes, respectively.
-If this configuration option is enabled, then the respective data is gathered both globally and for each pool.

 ```c
 #define AO_ALLOC_FREE     (false)
 #define AO_ALLOC_FREE_MIN (false)
 ```

+Defines whether to keep track of the current and minimum number of free bytes, respectively.
+If this configuration option is enabled, then the respective data is gathered both globally and for each pool.

 ## `AO_ALLOC_POOL_BLOCK_COUNT`

-The number of blocks in each pool.

 ```c
 #define AO_ALLOC_POOL_BLOCK_COUNT_0  (0)